RekGRpth/gawkextlib/redis/doc/README.md

     :::awk
     @load "redis"
     BEGIN {
+      c=redis_connect()
+      print "georadiusWDWC radius 2500 output in km desc order " delete(AR)
+      redis_georadiusWDWC(c,"sisu",AR,"14",37.9,2500,"km","desc") # returns 1
+      dumparray(AR,"NN")  # function defined in the geopos example redis_close(c)
     }

 ## georadiusbymember
 -----
-_**Description**_: This command is exactly like GEORADIUS.
+_**Description**_: This command is exactly like `georadius`.
 The difference is that instead of to take a longitude and latitude as the center of the area, it takes the name of a member already existing inside the geospatial index.

 ##### *Parameters*
 *number*: connection